PORTUGAL 10 Days

 🌦️ Climate

-During the month of June through October you are most likely to experience good weather with pleasant temperatures.
+During the months of June through October, you are most likely to experience good weather with pleasant temperatures.

-During the months of November through early-May you have a high chance of precipitation.
+During the months of November through early May, you have a high chance of precipitation.

 The warmest month is August with an average maximum temperature of 25°C (77°F).